syncfusion-content/maui-docs/MAUI/DataForm/layout.md

 #### Using attributes

-Row height can be increased by using the [RowSpan] property in the`DataFormDisplayOptions` attribute.
+The row height is increased by using the `RowSpan` property in the `DataFormDisplayOptions` attribute.

 {% tabs %}
 {% highlight C# %}